liquidweb/woocommerce-custom-orders-table/README.md

 ### Copying data from the orders table into post meta

-If you require the post meta fields to be present (or are removing the custom order table plugin), you may rollback the migration at any time with the `backfill` command.
+If you require the post meta fields to be present (or are removing the custom orders table plugin), you may rollback the migration at any time with the `backfill` command.

 ```
 $ wp wc-order-table backfill